 It’s the “you’re good enough that you don’t have to” perspective that fails to recognize the reality of the situation.
-If you want to play college baseball, you need to get over thinking that you’re good enough that you don’t have to…
+And unfortunately, today’s parents often contribute to the problem.
+The reality is that if you want to get recruited to play college baseball, you need to get over thinking that you’re good enough that you don’t have to…

 …worry about being recruited.

 Your stats are so outstanding, so far off the scale compared to everyone else, that the coaches will be coming to you.
-If you’ve been listed as a national blue chip prospect for the past year or two, congratulations, you’ve been discovered.
+If this is the case for you and you’ve been listed as a national blue-chip prospect for the past year or two, congratulations, you’ve been discovered.

 …worry about academics.

-Unless you’re up for the draft, you have to worry about grades and the SAT/ACT.
+Unless you’re up for the draft, you have to worry about grades even if the testing requirements are going away.
 Why?
 Because the coaches have to.
 They have to follow the rules so why bother with an athlete that he’ll have to worry about making the grades?

 …worry about attitude.

 You know nobody plays your position better than you so don’t have to hustle onto the field.
 Since you’re such a great hitter, you’re expected to throw your helmet in the dugout if you strike out.
 Right?